What is a CP40 IRS Notice?

 If you’re getting a CP40 notice, no matter what the outside reason is, the ultimate reason is one (or both) of the following:

-You could get a CP40 notice if you forget to file your taxes one year, and the IRS assesses a tax balance against you, but they send their letters to your old address, and you never see them.
-Or you could get the notice if you stop making payments on a payment plan, then fail to respond to all the communication from the IRS about your tax debt.
+For example, you could get a CP40 notice if you forget to file your taxes one year and the IRS assesses a tax balance against you.
+However, they send letters to your old address, and you never see them.
+You could also get the notice if you stop making payments on a payment plan and then fail to respond to all the communication from the IRS about your tax debt.

 If you get a CP40 notice, it’s very important for you to take action about your tax debt immediately.
 Don’t wait to respond to the collection agency or the IRS – the longer you wait, the more penalties and interest will accrue.